onearth00/RoboND-Rover/README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
+#### 1. Provide a Writeup / README that includes all the rubric points and how I addressed each one.
+I submit my writeup as markdown.

-You're reading it!

 ### Notebook Analysis
-#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
+#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data I have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

-![alt text][image1]

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
-Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+Run `process_image()` on my test data using the `moviepy` functions provided to create video output of my result. the output video is included in the `output` folder of this submission.
-And another!

-![alt text][image2]
 ### Autonomous Navigation and Mapping

-#### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
+#### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`)

-#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
+#### 2. Launching in autonomous mode my rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-![alt text][image3]
+**Note: In the autonomous mode, I used screen resolution of `1024 by 768`, and graphgics quality `good`.